SassDoc/sassdoc.github.io/configuration/index.md

 ## Options

-Here is the available configuration that does not depend on the theme whatsoever:
+Here are the available configuration options that does not depend on the theme whatsoever:

 | Option               | Type            | Default                               |
 |----------------------|-----------------|---------------------------------------|